Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Abstract

 \section{Abstract}

-We establish an exact information-geometric inequality that remains valid regardless of the underlying dynamics, encompassing both Markovian and non-Markovian evolutions within the mixed-state domain.
-This inequality can be viewed as an extension of thermodynamic speed limits, which are typically formulated as inequalities.
-For single qubits, we show that this inequality saturates into a strict equality because the density matrix belongs to the quantum exponential family, with the Pauli matrices serving as sufficient statistics.
-From a practical perspective, this identity enables a non-iterative linear regression approach to continuous-time quantum process tomography, bypassing the local minima issues common in non-linear optimization.
-We demonstrate the efficiency of this method by estimating the Hamiltonian and dissipation parameters of the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation.
-Numerical simulations confirm the validity of this geometric estimator and highlight the necessity of error mitigation near the pure-state boundary where the inverse metric becomes singular.
+We derive an exact information-geometric inequality valid for both Markovian and non-Markovian mixed-state dynamics.
+This inequality saturates into a strict equality for single qubits because they belong to the quantum exponential family.
+This identity enables a non-iterative linear regression approach to continuous-time quantum process tomography, which, provided the full-rank condition is satisfied, yields a unique global solution and avoids local minima traps typical of standard non-linear optimization.
+Furthermore, as the formulation is inherently unconstrained, negative dissipation rates provide direct evidence of non-Markovianity.
+Numerical simulations of the unital diagonal Bloch generator derived from the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation demonstrate the validity of this geometric estimator and highlight the necessity of error mitigation near the pure-state boundary where the inverse metric becomes singular.